autogluon/autogluon/docs/tutorials/image_prediction/kaggle.md

-# Image Classification - How to Use Your Own Datasets
+# Image Prediction - How to Use Your Own Datasets

 This tutorial demonstrates how to use AutoGluon with your own custom datasets.
 As an example, we use a dataset from Kaggle to show the required steps to format image data properly for AutoGluon.